International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Rustom Jilla

 Thank you, Andreas.
 Now to Slide 12, I am taking a more detailed look at our quarterly financial performance.
-On a currency neutral basis, IFF delivered broad based sales growth of 6% versus 2019 first quarter.
+On a currency neutral basis, IFF’s delivered broad based sales growth of 6% versus 2019 first quarter.
 Adjusted operating profit margin improved in both Taste and Scent with procurement synergies, volume leverage and productivity initiatives and discipline research, sales and administration or RSA cost containment.
 And this helped produce our operating expenses as a percentage of sales.

 I am therefore pleased to say that we also saw solid profit growth in roughly 60 points of currency neutral margin expansion on an adjusted operating profit mix amount basis.
 COVID-19 did impact our P&L in Q1, but more in terms of sales mix rather than in total dollars and only in the final weeks of the quarter.